GeekTrainer/learn-vue/m03-conditional-rendering/includes/1-select-a-code-editor.md

 ## Keyboard shortcuts for Live Server

-You can open an HTML page in the live server by using two consecutive keyboard commands: **Alt+L** followed by **Alt+O**.
-Note that the browser will not be displayed inside the VS Code editor, but rather will appear in a separate browser window.
-In the image below you can see VS Code on the left and an Edge browser running on live server at the right.
+You can then open the page in Live Server by using two consecutive keyboard commands: **Alt+L** followed by **Alt+O** on a Windows or Linux machine (**Option+L** followed by **Option+O** on a Mac).
+Note that the browser will not be displayed inside the VSCode editor, but rather will appear in a separate browser window.
+In the image below you can see VS Code on the left and an Edge browser running in Live Server on the right.

 ![Side-by-side images showing the VS Code application on the left with an open HTML file, and the same HTML page on the right displayed in a Microsoft Edge browser running on a live server.](../media/vscode_liveserver.png)